hamlet-conf/nbi-school-25/README.md

 ## Future Plans

-- Add support for more detailed user profiles with publication history and recent activities.
+- Add support for more detailed student profiles with academic background and research interests.
-- Implement real-time chat functionality for instant messaging between attendees.
+- Implement real-time chat functionality for instant messaging between students.
-- Add machine learning capabilities to suggest potential collaboration partners based on research interests and past publications.
+- Add machine learning capabilities to suggest potential collaboration partners based on research interests and learning goals.